abdalrahmanshaban0/Vim-for-CP/README.md

 }
 ```

+Note:
+``
-Note: You need to do some edit to files depending on using native Linux or WSL!
+You need to comment and uncomment some lines in the files in case native Linux or WSL!
 Just read the comments.
+``

 Key Bindings:
 To Build and Run ---> F9 <br>